Renato Bustamante: Playing career

 Following college, Bustamante signed a professional contract with North American Soccer League side Tampa Bay Rowdies in April 2016, and spent the season on loan to their National Premier Soccer League affiliate Tampa Bay Rowdies 2.

-In 2017, he rejoined Fresno Fuego and was named in the Premier Development League’s All-Western Conference team.
+In 2017, he rejoined Fresno Fuego and was named in the Premier Development League's All-Western Conference team.

 On January 19, 2018, Bustamante signed a contract with United Soccer League side Fresno FC ahead of their inaugural season.
-He made his debut on March 17, 2018 as a late substitute in a 2-3 loss to Las Vegas Lights, where he scored a late consolation goal.
+He made his debut on March 17, 2018, as a late substitute in a 2–3 loss to Las Vegas Lights, where he scored a late consolation goal.

 ON January 17, 2022, Bustamante returned to the professional game by signing a contract with USL League One expansion club Central Valley Fuego FC.

-Coaching Career
+Coaching career

 Bustamante was named head coach of the College of the Sequoias Giants men's soccer team in January 2020.
 A program that averaged 4.5 wins a year in 13 seasons of existence.
 Bustamante turned the College of the Sequoias program around in his first year (2021) at the helm.
 In his first season, Bustamante accomplished feats never seen at College of the Sequoias Men's Soccer: Won a very tough Central Valley Conference, Won 10 regular season games, Made the State Playoffs, Advance to the second round by defeating the #2 and undefeated seed, Won coach of the year.

 Renato also served as a Director of Coaching of NPL Club South Valley United located in Visalia, California from November 2019 until December 2021.

+Bustamante was announced as the first assistant coach for USL League One expansion side Spokane Velocity ahead of the 2024 season.